syr/quarkus-workshop-langchain4j/docs/docs/step-09.md

 ```

 By default Quarkus will collect a variety of useful metrics for you by default,
-eg., CPU & memory usage, garbage collection stats, etc. The LangChain4j extension will add useful metrics
+e.g., CPU & memory usage, garbage collection stats, etc. The LangChain4j extension will add useful metrics
 about the LLM interactions as well.
-Such as eg.:
+Such as:

 ```bash title="Example of some of the LangChain4j metrics"
 # HELP langchain4j_aiservices_seconds_max